ibm-cloud-docs/cis/getting-started.md

 ### Step 1: Open the IBM CIS application

 Open your [IBM Cloud dashboard](https://console.bluemix.net/catalog/).
-Then navigate to the IBM CIS application icon by selecting the **Platform -> Network** category in the left-hand navigation bar of the dashboard.
+Then navigate to the IBM CIS application icon by selecting the **Infrastructure -> Network** category in the left-hand navigation bar of the dashboard.
 Open the IBM Cloud Internet Services application by clicking the icon that you'll see near the middle of your screen.

 ![Catalog](images/catalog-cis-tile.png)